Gold trades near record peak on weak US dollar

 PHOTO

-Gold prices edged up on Monday to trade near its record peak, helped by a weaker U.S. dollar, while investors looked ahead to a key inflation report due later this week to gauge the Federal Reserve's interest rate trajectory.
+Gold prices edged higher on Monday to trade near their record peak, helped by a weaker U.S. dollar, while investors looked ahead to a key inflation report due later this week to gauge the Federal Reserve's interest rate trajectory.

+SPDR Gold Trust, the world's largest gold-backed exchange-traded fund, said its holdings rose to 904.38 tonnes on Friday, the highest since August 2023.

-The U.S. dollar index was down, making greenback-priced bullion less expensive for buyers holding other currencies.
+The U.S. dollar index was flat, making greenback-priced bullion less expensive for buyers holding other currencies.

 The threat of a trade war, induced by U.S. President Donald Trump's tariff plans pushed gold above the historical $2,950/oz mark last week and brought the $3,000/oz level into investor focus more than ever before.